dcid/dns-over-tls-php-client/README.md

      $ php dnstls.php sucuri.net quad9 AAAA
      sucuri.net has IPv6 address 2a02:fe80:1010::16

-If you are using CleanBrowsing, it will block (return not found) for adult sites):
+If you are using CleanBrowsing, it will block (return not found) for adult sites:

      $ php dnstls.php pornhub.com cleanbrowsing
      Host pornhub.com not found: 3(NXDOMAIN)